ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * The payload MUST include the status parameter 'group_name' defined in {{config-repr-status-properties}} and specifying the intended group name.

-* The payload MAY include any of the status parameters 'active', 'group_title', 'max_stale_sets', 'exp', 'gid_reuse', 'app_groups', 'group_policies', and 'as_uri' defined in {{config-repr-status-properties}}.
+* The payload MAY include any of the status parameters 'active', 'group_description', 'max_stale_sets', 'exp', 'gid_reuse', 'app_groups', 'group_policies', and 'as_uri' defined in {{config-repr-status-properties}}.

 * The payload MUST NOT include any of the status parameters 'rt', 'ace_groupcomm_profile', and 'joining_uri' defined in {{config-repr-status-properties}}.